srikrishnan-lab/lab-manual/docs/applying/graduate.md

 ## FAQ <a name="faq"></a>

+### Is the position fully funded?

+All Ph.D and M.S. positions are fully funded for the duration of your time, including stipends (including in the summer), tuition, and benefits.
+This may involve some combination of teaching assistantships and research assistantships.
+You should get more details in your offer letter and discussions with Vivek.

+M.Eng. positions are self-funded, however.

 ### Should I write a research proposal?

 This isn't necessary.
 As an incoming student, you aren't expected to have a detailed research plan.
 Your personal statement should include your research goals, some ideas you find interesting, and how those goals and interests relate to your career and life goals.
 Not including those in a personal statement because you want to write a separate research proposal would weaken your overall application.

 If you happen to have a clear and specific research proposal that demonstrates a clear understanding of the field, outlines specific and feasible research for which Vivek would be a suitable mentor, and builds on the discussion of your goals and interests in your personal statement, that could help your overall application.
 However, you are never expected to submit a proposal, and one which is weak may hurt instead of helping you.
 My recommendation is that you focus more on writing a compelling personal statement.

+### Will I be able to attend conferences?

+Yes!
+Attending conferences is an important part of professional development.
+Our goal is usually for students to attend one or two conferences each year --- usually the American Geophysical Union Fall Meeting in December and then a smaller one, such as the Society for Decision-Making for Deep Uncertainty Annual Meeting (usually in November).
+Other workshops and conferences may emerge, and you will be encouraged to submit abstracts or attend as appropriate.

+!!! tip "Travel Support"

+You will never be expected to pay for travel expenses, though typically expenses are covered through a reimbursement model.
+If this is a problem (and there are many good reasons for it to be, particularly for students), talk to Vivek about directly booking your transportation and hotel, and we can discuss how to handle routine expenses such as food.

+### What do you wish students knew before joining your group/program?

+- Ultimately, graduate school is about gaining research skills, *not* your courses (M.Eng. students excepted).
+This is often a difficult change for new students, because doing well in coursework is largely what got you into a good graduate program!
+We'll pick classes which are appropriate for your work and your interests, but their ultimate purpose is to support your research.
+You should always prioritize your research if you have to make a choice between the two (though hopefully with good planning and time management, you won't have to).
+- Our work involves a lot of programming and statistics and applied mathematics.
+It is common to spend all day (or more) tracking down a bug or trying to understand a paper.
+This is progress, even if it doesn't feel like it.
+- You should be doing a lot of reading; if you think you might not be reading enough, there's a good chance you are not.
+This could be reading textbooks or papers.
+Finding and reading papers is a skill, and is the only way to build your knowledge about the area that you are working in.
+- Scientific writing is a skill that relatively few undergrads have had a chance to practice, and many academics are also not great at (Vivek certainly has a lot to improve on as well!).
+Your initial papers, abstracts, and other products will likely need a fair amount of editing and iterations, so make sure that you start writing early and leave plenty of time for revisions.
+Your drafts will also probably come back with a lot of feedback, which can be jarring, but it is all intended constructively.